bugsnag/bugsnag-unity/UPGRADING.md

 ### Key points

-- Bugsnag can now be installed via UPM or directly from the package file provided.
+- Bugsnag can now be installed via [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) (UPM) as well from the package file published on Github.
 - The file structure of the plugin has changed and so before installing please follow the instructions below on how to remove the old version.
 - Starting Bugsnag via a GameObject has been removed in favor of Bugsnag starting automatically just before the first scene is loaded.
 Your Bugsnag settings can now be entered via the Bussnag settings window found at Window>Bugsnag>Settings.
 - Metadata access has changed to make it clearer how to add, clear and get global and event metadata.